 State Affiliate versus State Affiliate Championship

 There are three special tournaments running concurrently at the US Open.
 Besides the WIM Ruth Haring National Girls Tournament of Champions, we also have the GM Denker Tournament of High School Champions, and the Dewain Barber Tournament of K-8 Champions.
 This year we will recognize those State Affiliates whose representatives had the highest combined score.
 Gift Certificates will be awarded to each player from the three highest scoring State Affiliates (open to all State Affiliates).
 In addition, Gift Certificates will be given to each player of the top State Affiliate whose average rating of its players is U2100, U1900 or U1600.
 State Affiliates must have at least two players from the three events listed above to be eligible for team prizes.
 If the host State Affiliate has two representatives for any of the three events, only the primary representatives’ scores will count for purposes of the State Affiliate team totals.

 Each of our participants will receive a free two-year ICC membership.
 If a current participant is already a member, then she will receive an extension of two years.

 There will be a $500 Ursula Foster Memorial Award presented by the US Chess Trust to the highest finisher under the age of 13 (as of the first day of the tournament).
 If there are fewer than two participants under 13, the award will go to the top finisher under the age of 14.
 There must be at least two eligible players for the award to be given.
 If there are ties, the winner will be decided by tie-breaks as the award will not be split.

-The sponsors are US Chess, Women’s Committee of US Chess, US Chess Trust, the Schiffrin Family, the Ursula Foster family, the Internet Chess Club (ICC) and Chess Magnet School.
+The sponsors are US Chess, Women’s Committee of US Chess, US Chess Trust, the Schiffrin Family, the Ursula Foster family, and the Internet Chess Club (ICC).